cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 ```

-Now you should see in the Dashboard all Adapool statistics
+Now you should see in the Dashboard all Cexplorer statistics:

-Since the statistics will change, lets set cron job to update data from ADApools everyday
+Since the statistics will change, let's set a cron job to update data from Cexplorer every day:

 ```shell